Greetings From the Grandparents Raising Grandchildren Program!

 The current Espanola GRG program has recently added a second group, held during the day at the agency's Hunter Street offices.
 The Espanola support group will take one month off only for July following their June meeting, resuming groups in August.

 The mission of the Grandparents Raising Grandchildren Program is to support grandparents and grandchildren with many services ranging from accessing information and resources about support services, to learning about living and coping methods to ensure they remain both physically and mentally healthy throughout this journey.

-The Grandparents Raising Grandchildren Program provides support, resources, and discussion topics to foster the growth and well-being of grandparents who are the primary caregivers to their grandchildren in Rio Arriba County and beyond.
+The Grandparents Raising Grandchildren Program provides support, resources, and discussion topics to foster the growth and well-being of grandparents who are the primary caregivers to their grandchildren in Rio Arriba, Santa Fe, and Taos counties.
 Increasingly, grandparents are becoming the primary caregivers for young children and they have expressed their need for specialized support.
 In Rio Arriba alone, in 2015, a staggering 53% of children under the age of six are in the care of their grandparents.
 In Santa Fe County, the number is 48% and in Taos County, 30% of children under the age of six are in their grandparent's care.
 The problem is exacerbated by the high rates of drug abuse, domestic violence, unemployment, poverty, teen births, and other socio-demographic issues, particularly in Rio Arriba County.
 (Annie E. Casey Foundation KIDS COUNT, 2015).

 The staff of the Grandparents Raising Grandchildren Progam are dedicated to enriching the lives of both grandparents and grandchildren by offering support throughout this fulfilling journey.
 We invite all grandparents who are raising their grandchilren to use this website as a tool to find resources, articles, and information that will enhance the grandparent/grandchild bond.
 Feel free to explore, learn!